Dropshipping in the UK: How to start a dropshipping business

 This isn’t a make-or-break point but a technology-woke supplier is something you’ll find handy.
 For example, working with a supplier whose website has things like a detailed product catalogue and real-time inventory so you know what items are in or out of stock will make running your business much easier.

-Believe it or not, some suppliers are old school and won’t take orders through email.
-Manually placing orders via their order system or having to call in each individual order will be extremely time-consuming.
+Believe it or not, some suppliers don’t take orders through email.
+Instead, orders will need to be placed manually via their order system or by call in each individual order.
+This is extremely time-consuming.
 Dropshipping already has the potential to take up a lot of your time as it is, so try to save time where you can and choose a supplier you can contact via email.

 Along with communication, organisation is a key part of running a successful dropshipping company.
 Unfortunately, you won’t really be able to gauge how good a potential supplier is until you’ve actually used it.
 Some will be amazingly efficient while others will mess up every other order.

 How will customers pay for their purchases?
 PayPal is an internationally-recognised online payment system.
+It’s a trusted method, but it’s not the only option.
 You could also choose to let customers pay via debit or credit card.
 There may be fees associated with individual payment options, so do your research first to find the right fit for your business.

 Communication is one of the most important parts of running a business.
-Especially a dropshipping business where there are so many different people involved.
-You’ll need to keep in touch with both suppliers and customers – sending and receiving order confirmations.
-G suite is a good choice for this as it’s cheap, easy, and accessible.
+Especially a dropshipping business where there can be a number of people involved.
+You’ll need to keep in touch with both your suppliers and customers.
+Make sure everyone knows what’s going on and that the ball hasn’t been dropped along the way.

 Running a dropshipping business